 Are you suffering from joint and back pain?
 The disruption caused by joint pain can be significant, leading to decreased mobility, inability to work, irritability and more.
-Dr. Seifert is a board-certified pain specialist who provides prolotherapy, a non-invasive procedure used to heal injured joints and treat chronic pain in the back, knees, hips, shoulders and other joints.
+Dr. Seifert is a board-certified pain specialist who provides prolotherapy in Houston, a non-invasive procedure used to heal injured joints and treat chronic pain in the back, knees, hips, shoulders and other joints.

 What is Prolotherapy?